awslabs/aws-sdk-swift/reference/0.x/AWSIoT/IotClient.md

 ### `testAuthorization(input:completion:)`

 Tests if a specified principal is authorized to perform an IoT action on a specified resource.
 Use this to test and debug the authorization behavior of devices that connect to the IoT device gateway.
-Requires permission to access the <a href="https:​//docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions">TestAuthorization action.
+Requires permission to access the [TestAuthorization](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions) action.

 ``` swift
 public func testAuthorization(input: TestAuthorizationInput, completion: @escaping (ClientRuntime.SdkResult<TestAuthorizationOutputResponse, TestAuthorizationOutputError>) -> Void)